Light rings, gravitational lensing, and ISCOs of exotic compact objects in Einstein-scalar-Maxwell theories: Configuration of ECOs

 In Fig.~\ref{fighN}, we show $h$, $N$, $\bar{\phi}-\bar{\phi}_0$, and ${\cal M}/M_0$ as functions of $r/r_0$ for $m=2$, $\alpha=0.6835$ (left), and $m=4$, $\alpha=0.15$ (right), with $\lambda=1$ in both cases.
 For these model parameters, the metric function $h$ attains a positive minimum around $r = r_0$ and asymptotically approaches 1 in both limits $r \ll r_0$ and $r \gg r_0$.
 As $\alpha$ increases, the minimum value of $h$ approaches 0.
 On the other hand, $h$ must remain positive at any distance $r$, as follows from Eq.~(\ref{hr2}).
 Therefore, for given values of $m$ and $\lambda$, there exists a maximum value of $\alpha$, denoted by $\alpha_{\rm max}$, such that \be \alpha<\alpha_{\rm max}\,, \ee for horizonless, regular ECOs to exist.
 As $m$ increases, $\alpha_{\rm max}$ generally decreases.
 For $\lambda = 1$, we find $\alpha_{\rm max} = 1.08$ for $m = 2$ and $\alpha_{\rm max} = 0.23$ for $m = 4$.
 The values of $\alpha$ adopted in Fig.~\ref{fighN} lie within the range $\alpha < \alpha_{\rm max}$.
 In the limit $\alpha \to 0$, i.e., when $\mu(\phi) \to \mu_0 = \text{constant}$, the solution approaches the Minkowski background, with $h(r) = N(r) = 1$ everywhere.
 We also find that, for a given $\alpha$, the radius at which $h$ attains its minimum shifts to smaller values as $\lambda$ increases.

-As we will discuss in Sec.~\ref{ringsec}, the ECO possesses two photon rings for $\alpha < \alpha_p$, where $\alpha_p$ is smaller than $\alpha_{\rm max}$ for same values of $m$ and $\lambda$.
-In this case, one of the photon rings is linearly stable, while the other is linearly unstable.
-The single photon ring of the Schwarzschild BH corresponds to the latter, unstable one.
-The linearly stable photon ring is nevertheless subject to nonlinear instabilities due to the accumulation of photon energy along the orbit, which can eventually destabilize the ECO.
+As we will discuss in Sec.~\ref{ringsec}, the ECO possesses two light rings for $\alpha > \alpha_p$, where $\alpha_p$ is smaller than $\alpha_{\rm max}$ for same values of $m$ and $\lambda$.
+In this case, one of the light rings is linearly stable, while the other is linearly unstable.
+The single light ring of the Schwarzschild BH corresponds to the latter, unstable one.
+The linearly stable light ring is nevertheless subject to nonlinear instabilities due to the accumulation of photon energy along the orbit, which can eventually destabilize the ECO.
 To avoid such nonlinear instabilities, we focus on the coupling $\alpha$ in the range \be \alpha<\alpha_p\,, \ee where the upper limit $\alpha_p$ depends on $m$ and $\lambda$.
 Since $\alpha_p < \alpha_{\rm max}$ in general, the bound (\ref{albo2}) provides a tighter constraint than (\ref{albo1}).
 The values of $\alpha$ used in the left and right panels of Fig.~\ref{fighN} are both near their respective upper bounds, $\alpha_p$.

 In Fig.~\ref{fighN}, the lapse function $N$ increases continuously from a value smaller than ${\cal O}(1)$ near $r = 0$ to its asymptotic value $1$.
 This behavior is analogous to the analytic function $N(r)$ given by Eq.~(\ref{Nr}), where $N(r)$ grows from $N_0~(<1)$ to $1$ as a function of $r$ \cite{DeFelice:2024ops,DeFelice:2025vef}.
 The scalar field increases from the value $\phi_0$ at $r = 0$ to its asymptotic value $\phi_\infty$, with the field derivative behaving as $\phi'(r) \simeq q_s/r^2$ at large distances.
 The mass function ${\cal M}(r)$ also grows toward its asymptotic value $M$, with the large-distance behavior ${\cal M}(r) \simeq M - 2\pi q_T^2/r$ following from Eq.~(\ref{hL}).